 Of particular concern is the preparation of middle school mathematics teachers.
-Middle school marks a significant mathematical transition from the concrete, arithmetic reasoning of elementary school mathematics to the development of the increasingly complex, abstract algebraic reasoning required for high school and post-high school mathematics.
-Moreover, the central mathematical ideas of middle school are as difficult conceptually as any ideas in the K-12 mathematics curriculum (NRC, 2000b).
+Middle school marks a significant mathematical transition from the concrete, arithmetic reasoning of elementary school mathematics to the development of the increasingly complex, abstract algebraic reasoning required for high school and post-high school mathematics.1 Moreover, the central mathematical ideas of middle school are as difficult conceptually as any ideas in the K-12 mathematics curriculum (NRC, 2000b).
 The foregoing-together with the fact that both national and international achievement tests "provide overwhelming evidence that far too many youngsters in our nation's middle schools are underachieving in most areas of mathematical competence and understanding" (NRC, 2000b, p.
 160)-highlights the serious challenges faced by middle school mathematics teachers.
-Yet, notwithstanding the unique demands of teaching middle school mathematics, the majority of middle school mathematics teachers receive their preparation in either elementary teacher education programs or secondary teacher education programs.
-Consequently, middle school mathematics teachers prepared in these two types of programs likely draw on very different mathematical understandings, which, in turn, may differentially influence their instructional practices and, ultimately, the mathematical understandings and dispositions their students develop (Hill, Rowan, & Ball, 2005).
+Yet, notwithstanding the unique demands of teaching middle school mathematics, the majority of middle school mathematics teachers receive their preparation in either elementary teacher education programs or secondary teacher education programs.2 Consequently, middle school mathematical understandings, which, in turn, may differentially influence their instructional practices and, ultimately, the mathematical understandings and dispositions their students develop (Hill, Rowan, & Ball, 2005).